FAQs

 Inductive Locating

-A locating method where the transmitter applies a tracing signal through the air onto a buried conductor without making direct contact.
-This method is valuable when direct connection is not possible, such as with short service lines or inaccessible cables.
-Inductive locating is fast, convenient, and widely used with high-frequency locators, but can produce signal bleed-over to nearby utilities if not properly balanced.
+A locating method where the transmitter applies a tracing signal through the air/ ground onto a buried conductor without making direct contact.
+This method is valuable when direct connection is not possible, such as with live power, cables inside a conduit, or other pipes without an access point.
+Inductive locating is fast, convenient, and widely used with high-frequency locators, but can produce signal bleed-over to nearby utilities if not properly applied.

 Learn about Inductive Locating